 Another Texas Red Chili Recipe

 In Texas, they often refer to their Chili as ‘a bowl of red’ which is an old slang term carried over from the trail drive days.
-Unlike most other Chili, real Texas Red Chili never contains beans.
+Unlike most other Chili, real Texas Red Chili never contains beans or other fillers.
 It is generally made with beef, but it can be made with goat meat.

 6 cups water